JustinStitt/markovChainTextGenerator/README.md

 ![](markovStructure.png)

+Using a markov chain, I can generate sentences that use the same vocabulary and sentence structure as a given text.
+These sentences are brand new and were never directly stated in the text.

 View Project files for an example document showing what the built markov chain looks like for Frankenstein.

 Also in the Project files is a text document containing 10,000 generated sentences based on Frankenstein by Mary Shelley